Explore the beauty of The Dolomites with this Lago di Sorapis Hike.

 The Dolomites are a great destination for wellness oriented travel.

 The outdoor pursuits, spas, fresh air, and scenic views are enough to keep anyone engaged for a lifetime.
-There is wellness waiting for everyone in the mountains.
+Simply put, there is wellness waiting for everyone in the mountains.

 Luckily for me, Cortina is an easy day-trip.
 And the mountains are a regular part of my self-care routine because I always come home feeling better than I left.